-Students may not engage in public display of affection that are disruptive to the school environment or distracting to others.
+Students may not engage in public displays of affection that are disruptive to the school environment or distracting to others.
+See PSP Secondary Discipline Norm #36: Public Display of Affection

 Rights of Custodial and Non-Custodial Parents

 Unless a parent has provided the building principal or designee with a court order that provides otherwise, District personnel will treat each parent, regardless of custody or visitation rights, the same as to accessing student records, meeting and conferring with District personnel, visiting a child at school, and transporting a child to or from school.
 District personnel are not responsible for enforcing visitation or parenting time orders.